 PLEDGE An orally stated, written or otherwise agreed upon commitment to make a gift over a specified period of time according to terms set by the donor.
-PROSPECT Any logical source of support, whether individual, corporation, organization or foundation.
+PROSPECT ••••• Any logical source of support, whether individual, corporation, organization or foundation.
 Emphasis on "logical", meaning a prospect has interest and capacity for a gift.
 QUALIFICATION The process of investigating, usually through a personal visit, the readiness of an individual to be a bonafide donor prospect.
 During qualification the director of development must decide about the interest and ability of an individual or organizational donor to make a major gift.
 QUASI-ENDOWMENTS Assets which, upon designation of the Foundation or upon instruction by the donor, are maintained as endowments and specify the use of the assets and the spendable income, recognizing that the corpus may be invaded to meet intended needs.
-QUID PRO QUO ••••• Something in exchange for something; a gift in exchange for specified privileges or services.
+QUID PRO QUO Something in exchange for something; a gift in exchange for specified privileges or services.
 Quid Pro Quo gifts are not accepted by the ISU Foundation.
-RESTRICTED FUNDS ••••• Assets or income restricted in its use by donor intent, typically specified in a fund or gift agreement.
+RESTRICTED FUNDS Assets or income restricted in its use by donor intent, typically specified in a fund or gift agreement.
 SOLICITATION The process of asking a donor to consider a specific gift to the ISUF.
-SPENDABLE FUNDS ••••• Funds that can be spent in their entirety in a manner consistent with the intentions of a donor.
+SPENDABLE FUNDS Funds that can be spent in their entirety in a manner consistent with the intentions of a donor.
 STEWARDSHIP The comprehensive process of recognition that continues to convey the appreciation of the ISUF to donors for gifts already completed.
 Stewardship encompasses a large body of work and business processes including reporting, communications, recognitions, acknowledgements and special programs.
 The processes which honor, recognize, inform and maintain contact with donors.
-SYBUNT A donor who made a gift in some years but not the current fiscal year.
-TERM ENDOWMENTS Term endowments are established when the donor specifies that the endowment shall terminate following a particular date or event and that the corpus of the endowment may be expended in accordance with the terms and conditions specified by the donor.
+SYBUNT A donor who made a gift in some years but not the current fiscal TERM ENDOWMENTS year.
+Term endowments are established when the donor specifies that the endowment shall terminate following a particular date or event and that the corpus of the endowment may be expended in accordance with the terms and conditions specified by the donor.
 Until the passage of the specific date or event, term endowments operate in a manner similar to permanent endowments with expenditures made in accordance with the conditions established by the donor.
 UNIT A specific division or College of the University overseen by a Dean.
 Each College represents a Unit, as does the Library, Museum, etc.

+UNRESTRICTED GIFTS

-- UNRESTRICTED GIFTS Funds and gifts which are not specifically designated for a particular use, therefore allowing the institution to determine the best and highest use of the funds.
+Funds and gifts which are not specifically designated for a particular use, therefore allowing the institution to determine the best and highest use of the funds.
 Unrestricted gifts represent the smallest percentage of gifts made to most charitable institutions, but are very desirable due to the ability to utilize them to address emerging needs.

+UNRESTRICTED GRANTS
-UNRESTRICTED GRANTS Funds that are received by the University that are not formally recognized as gifts to the Foundation, but, for instance, support the research of a particular faculty member, department or center.
-Although a proposal may have led to the grant, there are no deliverables (except perhaps a report accounting for the expenditure - YEAR END GIVING The practice among many charitable organizations of seeking gifts, usually via mail campaigns, in the last two or three months of a calendar year on the premise that prospects will take last minute advantage of opportunities to secure tax advantages.

-of funds) and no other conditions.
+Funds that are received by the University that are not formally recognized as gifts to the Foundation, but, for instance, support the research of a particular faculty member, department or center.
+Although a proposal may have led to the grant, there are no deliverables (except perhaps a report accounting for the expenditure of funds) and no other conditions.